 - Select Turn off Windows Defender Firewall under Domain Network Settings, Private Network Settings, Public Network Settings

 - Click OK

 6. Clean Boot your PC

-Doing this will bypass any 3rd party program that may be preventing data transfer or hindering the communication between the drives.
+This will ensure that any third-party program isn’t preventing data transfer or hindering the communication between the drives.

-- Type MSConfig on the run dialog box that opens and hit Enter
+Type MSConfig in the Run dialog box that opens and press Enter.

-- Select Services tab, Check/Tick Hide all Microsoft services and hit Enter
+- Select Services tab.
+Check the Hide all Microsoft services checkbox and press Enter

 - Click Apply and then click OK